 Here are the two main incentives for businesses to hire contractors over employees:

 Employment Standards & Expenses:

-Overtime, EI, CPP, vacation, stats, sick days, health benefits, life and disability insurance, liability insurance, training, issuing computers & phones, company events, and paying for un-billable time.
+Overtime, EI, CPP, vacation, stats, sick days, health benefits, life and disability insurance, liability insurance, training, issuing computers and phones, company events, and paying for un-billable time.

 Of course some people took advantage of the system, so the government had to bring in these PSB rules to curb the abuse.